Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 ### Why existing solutions are inadequate

 Existing solutions, exemplified by Orca (a state-of-the-art system) and Faster Transformer, are inadequate because they rely on statically or over-provisionally allocating a contiguous memory chunk based on the request's maximum possible sequence length (e.g., 2048 tokens).
-This approach leads to three main types of memory waste (as quantified in Figure 2):
+This approach leads to three main types of memory waste:

 **Internal Fragmentation:** Memory reserved for the request's maximum possible length that is never actually used if the generated sequence is short.
 This can be up to $57.3\%$ of the KV cache memory (Orca Max).